Clanker-1/The-Specials/README.md

 # Tank Game

-**In Tank Game, you face off against a tank in a small battlefeild with walls to use for cover!**
+**In Tank Game, you face off against a tank in a small encolsed arena!**